GMAT, GRE, LSAT

 A-List provides personalized, in home tutoring for graduate school exams including the GMAT, GRE and LSAT.
 Scores on graduate school exams are often critical for being accepted into the graduate program of your choice.
 Unlike undergraduate admissions that look at a myriad of factors to determine one’s acceptance into the school, graduate tests are a significant component to admissions.
 In addition, graduate school programs are far smaller than undergraduate programs and thus more competitive.

-We offer customized preparation for the GRE, GMAT, and LSAT tests upon request, as well as assistance brainstorming and editing essays and completing applications.
+We offer customized preparation for the GRE, GMAT, and LSAT tests upon request, as well as graduate school admissions assistance including brainstorming and editing essays and completing applications.

-Complete our get started form at left to provide us with more information about your student.
-An A-List representative will give you a call within a few days to answer any of your questions about our program and to get you matched with the right tutor!
+Complete our get started form to provide us with more information about your student.
+An A-List representative will contact you to answer any questions about our program and to get you matched with the right tutor!

 About the Tests:

 The Graduate Management Admissions test is used by business schools to evaluate applications for admissions to MBA Programs.
 It measures basic verbal, quantitative, and writing skills and consists of three main parts: the Analytical Writing Assessment, the Quantitative section, and the Verbal section for which you have approximately three and a half hours.

 The GMAT exam begins with the Analytical Writing Assessment which consists of two separate writing tasks – Analysis of an Issue and Analysis of an Argument.
 The second section is the Quantitative Section which contains 37 multiple-choice questions of two question types – Data Sufficiency and Problem Solving.
 The last part is the Verbal Section which contains 41 multiple choice questions of three question types – Reading Comprehension, Critical Reasoning, and Sentence Correction.